reallycooljack/Rewasd-free-trial-bypasser/README.md

+(WARNING: MIGHT SAY ITS A MALWARE, ITS NOT)

-Steps are in the batch file
+Steps inside the batch file